reslp/LFS-cazy-comparative/README.md

 # CAZymes in Lichen fungal symbionts

 This repository contains the analysis pipeline used to generate the comparative genomic results of the Manuscript: Large differences in carbohydrate degradation and transport potential in the genomes of lichen fungal symbionts.
-BioRxiv XXX
+This study is currently available as preprint on BioRxiv: https://www.biorxiv.org/content/10.1101/2021.08.01.454614v1. *If you use parts of this repository please cite us.*

 Note: The code here is not final, so work on the pipeline will continue to make sure everything runs smoothly when the manuscript gets published.